 Community Engagement Manager

 As a social worker, Meg Rose has directly served individuals in crisis for almost a decade, including: homeless, refugee, ex-offender and at-risk youth populations.
 The struggles she faced as a front-line service provider led to Meg’s desire to cultivate innovative solutions, evidence-based practice, and utmost commitment to those in need at the macro-level of non-profit administration and program development.
 Prior to CTL, Meg also helped launch non-profit startups in Tunisia and Libya during the Arab Spring, and more recently in New York City.
-She has a Master’s degree in Social Work with a focus on Social Enterprise Administration from Columbia University, and a BSW from the University of Texas at Austin.
+She has a Master’s degree in Social Work from Columbia University, and a BSW from the University of Texas at Austin.